FlourishAnyway welcomes the opportunity to travel both stateside and abroad and especially enjoys documenting her fun through photography.

 Katherine had Chenonceau built in grand Renaissance style.
 She incorporated large windows, intricate sculpting, and one of the first "straight staircases" (rather than spiral staircases typical for the era).
 The lady truly made her mark on this castle.

 Bohier and his better half poured huge sums of money into building their dream château.
 Unfortunately, however, the Mister died before it was completed.
 After Bohier's death, Katherine and their son finished the project.
 Then she died two years later.

-The words that are carved into the château's 16th century door ring prophetic: "S'il vient à point, me souviendra."
-They mean "If completed, remember me."1
+The words carved into the château's 16th-century door ring prophetic: "S'il vient à point, me souviendra."
+They mean, "If completed, remember me."1

 Building Chenonceau took everything they had, but Chenonceau would become their legacy.

 New Property of the Crown

 King Francis I was twice a guest at the castle before darker days set in for the deeply indebted family.
 In payment of the debt, Katherine's son relinquished her beloved Chenonceau to King Francis I, who personally showed meager interest in it.